collective/upfront.versioning/README.txt

 manager.
 Catalog queries for content always transparently return the latest committed item.
 It is possible to query for older versions.

+Note that the product cannot function unless user folders are enabled in the Site Setup section of the Plone site.

 Terminology
 ===========
 Workspace: a folder where a user checks out items to